3 Cool & Affordable Accommodations In Vancouver

 Little Retreat Bed & Breakfast

 Obviously, this B&B is not the place to stay if you are looking for “the scene.”
 It isn’t the most convenient if you are relying on public transport either.
 It is, however, great if you have a car.
-The neighborhood is safe and on-street parking is free.
+The neighborhood is safe and (unlike the two properties reviewed above) on-street parking is free.

 Location: Capitol Hill, a 30-minute bus ride from downtown